HOUSING

 Homeowner and small business loans, credit counseling, first time homebuyer options and more.

-Three transitional housing facilities and additional scattered site housing for women reentering the St. Louis area from a correctional facility.
-Includes supportive services.
+Transitional housing through scattered site apartments, emotional and support services for women reentering the St. Louis area from a correctional facility.

 LYDIA'S HOUSE